JianhuiWei7/UniVBench/README.md

 <img width="1000" height="710" alt="image" src="https://github.com/JianhuiWei7/UniVBench/blob/main/assest/teaserfigure_UniVBench.png" />

 UniVBench is the first unified benchmark designed to evaluate video foundation models across their full capability spectrum.
-The benchmark comprises **600 high-quality, multi-shot videos, each with rich annotations including detailed captions, multi-format editing instructions, and reference images**.
+The benchmark comprises **620\* high-quality, multi-shot videos, each with rich annotations including detailed captions, multi-format editing instructions, and reference images**.
 Crucially, all content is **human-created and copyright-free**, enabling fair evaluation of editing, reconstruction, and instruction-following without legal or data contamination concerns.

 We pair the benchmark with a unified agentic evaluation system (UniV-Eval) that standardizes prompting, instruction parsing, and multi-dimensional scoring across all tasks.
 This provides **consistent, interpretable metrics** that enable direct cross-model and cross-task comparison, while **supporting fine-grained attribution of errors to perception versus generation components**.

+> *\*Note*: The dataset scale is expanded from 200 samples (in the original paper) to 620.

 ## 📌 Case Study of UniVEval